MarceloLuisDantas/GIPS/README.md

-# GIPS
+# GIPS-I
-A MIPS interpreter writin in Go
+A MIPS-I interpreter writin in Go